About Me

 Working Papers

-Entry Deterrence in Procurement Auctions (Job Market Paper): draft coming soon
+Entry Deterrence in Procurement Auctions (Job Market Paper)

 Abstract

-Firms have incentives to alter competitors' beliefs about their entry to deter others from entering the market.
-They may achieve this objective by disclosing their intent to enter.
+If a firm can make a credible announcement of its intent to enter a market, it may be able to deter rival firms from entering.
 We study procurement auctions conducted by Montana Department of Transportation, where a designated online Q&A forum serves as an entry disclosure device.
-We specify and estimate a model of procurement auctions with costly entry, in which firms have the option to disclose entry.
-We find that disclosure deters entry from others, and disclosure is beneficial for a firm if they can disclose at an early period.
-Overall, the availability of disclosure device decreases the auctioneer's payment by 6.3%, while increasing the winner's construction costs by 4.5% and decreasing the total entry costs by 11.1%.Identification and Estimation of Dynamic Games with Unknown Information Structure
+We specify and estimate a model of procurement auctions with costly entry, in which firms have the option to disclose entry during a period before the bids are submitted.
+We find that disclosure deters entry from other firms, but leads remaining entrants to bid more aggressively.
+Overall, disclosure is beneficial for a firm if they can disclose at an early period.
+The availability of disclosure device decreases the auctioneer's payment by 6.3%, while increasing the winner's construction costs by 4.5% and decreasing the total entry costs by 11.1%.Identification and Estimation of Dynamic Games with Unknown Information Structure

 with Konan Hara and Paul Koh